-The rating for an element is the lowest rubric-column category for which all descriptors were observed at least once during the evaluation cycle.
-After the rating for each element is established, an overall rating for each standard may be determined.
+After all observations have been completed, the number of checks per descriptor should be added together for scoring the elements of each standard.
+The principal can review completed rubrics from different observations to guide ratings for each element.
+The rating for an element is the lowest rating for which all descriptors are marked during the evaluation cycle.
+After the rating for each element is determined, an overall rating for each standard can be scored.

-Overall ratings of standards should not be determined until the end of the year.
-During the Summary Evaluation Conference, the principal and teacher shall discuss the self-assessment, the most recent Professional Development Plan, the components of the North Carolina Teacher Evaluation Process completed during the year, observations, artifacts submitted or collected during the evaluation process and other evidence of the teacher's performance on the rubric.
-The final Summary Rating Form is to be jointly reviewed by the teacher and evaluator during the Summary Evaluation Conference.
+Overall ratings of standards should not be determined until the end of the year during the Summary Evaluation Conference.
+During the Summary Evaluation Conference, the principal and teacher shall discuss the teacher's self-assessment, the teacher's most recent Professional Development Plan, the components of the North Carolina Teacher Evaluation Process completed during the year, classroom observations, artifacts submitted or collected during the evaluation process and other evidence of the teacher's performance on the rubric.
+The Summary/End-of-Year Rating Form is to be jointly reviewed by the teacher and evaluator during the Summary Evaluation Conference.